-Mr Maximilian Walsh is a director of the Company and a director of Dixon Advisory & Superannuation Services Limited.
+Ms Nerida Cole is a director of the Company, and a director of Dixon Advisory & Superannuation Services Limited and Dixon Advisory Group Limited.

-As investment broker, Dixon Advisory & Superannuation Services Limited receives brokerage of 0.25% (exclusive of GST) on all transactions undertaken by Australian Governance Masters Index Fund Limited in managing the investment portfolio of the Company.
-During the year, the brokerage paid was \$44,000 (2015: \$29,000), inclusive of GST.
+Mr Maximilian Walsh was a director of the Company and a director of Dixon Advisory Group Pty Limited, retiring from both positions on 30 June 2017.
+As investment broker, Dixon Advisory & Superannuation Services Limited receives brokerage of 0.25% (excl.
+GST) on all transactions undertaken by Australian Governance Masters Index Fund Limited in managing the investment portfolio of the Company.
+During the year, the brokerage paid was \$52,000 (2016: \$44,000), inclusive of GST.